 All visitors must follow COVID-19 health requirements while in Spain:

-- In most regions of Spain, everyone six years or older must wear a face mask covering their mouth and nose in indoor and outdoor public areas.
+- In most regions of Spain, everyone six years or older must wear a face mask covering their mouth and nose in indoor spaces and public transportation.
 People may remove their masks to eat, drink and practice sports.

 COVID-19 Vaccine Entry Requirements

 Vaccinated tourists from all countries can enter Spain, test/quarantine free, as of June 7, 2021.
-The government of Spain is accepting 6 vaccine types approved by the European Medicines Agency and the World Health Organization, which includes Pfizer/BioNTech, AstraZeneca, Moderna, Jonhson & Johnson, Sinopharm, and Sinovac.
+The government of Spain is accepting 7 vaccine types approved by the European Medicines Agency and the World Health Organization, which includes Pfizer/BioNTech, AstraZeneca, Moderna, Jonhson & Johnson, Covishield, Sinopharm, and Sinovac.

 You must have received both shots (or the one in the case of J&J) and 14 days must have elapsed since the last/final shot.
 You will then be required to show your proof of vaccination certificate or papers, which currently will include the paper NHS or CDC cards.
 In the future, travelers will use the EU’s Digital Green Certificate, but it’s not yet ready for third-party use.